ENGL 1200: Introduction to Literature

 Description

-This literature survey course introduces students to major literary forms: poetry, drama, and novels.
+This literature survey course introduces students to major literary forms: poetry, drama, and fiction.

 Year of study